Islands with Gravitating Baths: Towards ER = EPR: Introduction

 Finally, inspired by the alternate saddle above, we couple two black holes in a thermofield double state.
 We find that the entanglement between the two black holes reduces till scrambling time, after which the story becomes substantially similar to the second model.

 An outline of this paper is as follows: \begin{enumerate} \item In section \ref{sec:JT}, we review some crucial facts about Jackiw-Teitelboim gravity that we will use throughout.
 In particular, in section \ref{ssec:dPSSY-bulk} we construct the bulk geometries relevant to two coupled boundary CFTs, setting the stage for the calculations in the rest of the paper. \item In section \ref{sec:dPSSY}, we study the static doubled PSSY model.
 This is a simple toy model which illustrates our main results, without too much technical computation. \item In section \ref{sec:evap}, we study the second model in which we allow two pure-state black holes to radiate into each other.
-Despite the relative difficulty of this problem, the main point is rather simple and is summarised with relatively few calculations in section \ref{ssec:evap-summary}. \item In section \ref{sec:conn-hist}, we study the third model in which we allow two black holes in a thermofield double state to radiate into each other. \item We end by discussing open questions and making some observations in section \ref{sec:conc}. \end{enumerate}
+Despite the relative difficulty of this problem, the main point is rather simple and is summarised with relatively few calculations in section \ref{ssec:evap-summary}.
+We show that the path integral corresponding to certain correlation functions exhibits an ER = EPR transition in section \ref{sssec:bulk-dual}. \item In section \ref{sec:conn-hist}, we study the third model in which we allow two black holes in a thermofield double state to radiate into each other. \item We end by discussing open questions and making some observations in section \ref{sec:conc}. \end{enumerate}